Laikipia Wilderness: Our full report

 - Attitude towards children

-- Children are always welcome and the owner-managers’ young children are on site at weekends and during school holidays.
-However, this is a very relaxed, unfenced camp and children’s safety is definitely the responsibilty of their parents.
+- Children are always welcome.
+However, this is a very relaxed, unfenced camp and children’s safety is definitely the responsibility of their parents.

 - Property’s age restrictions